anthvasquez/Picture-Editor/README.md

 Known bugs:
 Using custom colors that have an opacity of less than 100% are sometimes drawn more opaque than intended.
 This is can be reset by changing to erase mode and clicking anywhere on the canvas

-The cursor for paint mode and erase mode do not work on OSX operating systems.
+The cursor for paint mode and erase mode do not work on OSX.